AriFordsham/GHCWiki/status/ghc-8.2.1.md

 ## Current status

-As of March 1 all of the major changes have landed in the tree.
+As of March 27 all of the major changes have landed in the tree.
 However, there are a variety of smaller tasks, including some late-breaking regression fixes, which need to be resolved.
-We expect that the tree should be stable again by the end of the week.

 ## Dates

-Very tentative: Release candidate by **early March 2017**.
+Very tentative: Release candidate by **late March 2017**.
 Release in **mid-April 2017**.

 ## Libraries Status

 See [Libraries](status/ghc-8.2.1/libraries)

-## Release highlights (planned)
+## Release highlights

 Below are the major highlights of 8.2.

 ### Compile time improvements

-TODO

-### Front-end changes

-### Back-end and runtime system

-### Build system and miscellaneous changes

-- Consolidate non-determinism changes (Bartosz).

-### Landed in `master` branch
+- A variety of compile-time improvements.

 #### Front-end changes